Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 enforcement

-A tourist flew a drone near an osprey nest in Lamar Valley, Yellowstone National Park, causing the osprey pair to panic and abandon the nest.
-After confrontation with a witness who photographed the incident, the operator landed the drone on the witness's vehicle and then flew it above the witness's head in an apparent intimidation attempt.
-Park rangers cited the operator for NPS drone ban violation, with penalties up to 6 months jail and $5,000 fine.
+A tourist flew a drone near an osprey nest at a turnout parking area in Lamar Valley, Yellowstone National Park, causing the osprey pair to panic and abandon the nest.
+A witness photographed the incident and confronted the drone operator.
+The pilot then landed the drone on the witness's vehicle and flew it above his head in an apparent intimidation attempt.
+National Park Service rangers cited the individual for violating the NPS drone ban.

 June 1, 2025Source